-The steps below describe how to calculate an LE score:
+The steps below describe how to calculate an LE score, based on the format of the LE Worksheet:

 - Outline the subject site to be rezoned, and overlay with a Champaign County soils map unit layer.
 Soils data produced by the National Cooperative Soil Survey is available at the NRCSoperated 'Web Soil Survey.' - Soils data produced by the National Cooperative Soil Survey, and Champaign County parcel data, is available at the Champaign County GIS Consortium website 'GIS Web Map Public Interface for Champaign County, Illinois.' - 2.
 In Column 1, list both the 'soil map unit' and 'soil series' (e.g., '154A Flanagan') for each soil located on the subject site. - 3.
-From Table 1, record the Agriculture Value Group for each soil in Column 2. - 4.
-From Table 1, record the LE for each Agriculture Value Group in Column 3. - 5.
+From Table A in Appendix A, record the Agriculture Value Group for each soil in Column 2. - 4.
+From Table A in Appendix A, record the LE for each Agriculture Value Group in Column 3. - 5.
 Calculate the acreage of each soil within the subject site.
 Record the number of acres for each soil in Column 4. - 6.
 For each soil, multiply the LE indicated in Column 3 by the number of acres indicated in Column 4.
 Record the product in Column 5. - 7.
 Add up the Column 4 acres and record the total.
 Add up the products shown in Column 5 and record the total. - 8.
 Divide the Column 5 total by the Column 4 total.
 The result is the LE Score for the subject site.

-The LE Worksheet provided on the following page can be used as a reference in calculating the LE score for a subject site.
 When calculating an LE score, a score ending in 0.49 or lower should be rounded down to the nearest whole number.
-A score ending in 0.5 or higher shall be rounded up to the next whole number.
+A score ending in 0.5 or higher should be rounded up to the next whole number.